linked-db/linked-ql/README.md

 ## Introducing Auto-Versioning

-Create, Drop, Alter schemas without needing to worry about schema versioning.
-Linked QL automatically adds auto-versioning capabilities to your database.
-Meet Schema savepoints and rollbacks.
+*Create, Drop, Alter schemas without needing to worry about schema versioning.* Linked QL automatically adds auto-versioning capabilities to your database.
+Meet Schema Savepoints and Rollbacks.

 Where you normally would maintain a history of schema files (i.e. migration files) within your application, with a naming convention that must encode the idea of *versioning* and *chronology*...